mbta/screens/docs/mercury_api.md

 Unix timestamp.
 This allows the conversion to a number of minutes or "Now" to be done "just in time", independent of data fetching. [[#1911]]

+We only pass a single headsign for each departure, so we include a `headsign` field instead of the `headsigns` array.

 ## `LineMap` widget